Back to all events

 Buy ticket

-This year's season opens with some of the most timeless music in existence.
-Bach's Cello Suite in G major, perhaps the most famous, sets the tone for the theme Time , with cellist Clara Friedensburg on stage — one of the rising stars recently handpicked for Talent Norway's new, international PODIUM initiative .
+This season opens with some of the most timeless music there is.
+Bach's Cello Suite in G major, perhaps the most famous one, sets the tone for the theme Time, with cellist Clara Friedensburg on stage — one of the rising stars recently selected for Talent Norway's new, international PODIUM initiative.

-At this season opening in Bergen we will also hear Janáček's dramatic Violin Sonata, a work where everything between life and death is at stake, performed by violinist Mara Haugen and pianist Oda Voltersvik .
-The concert ends with one of Brahms ' great chamber music highlights: the Horn Trio in E flat major, with solo hornist Eirik Baardsen Haaland from Harmonien.
-The program is linked with texts about time, read by actress Juni Dahr .
-You can read more about the performers and the program further down this page.
+At this season opening in Bergen, we will also hear Janáček's dramatic Violin Sonata, a work where everything between life and death is at stake — performed by violinist Mara Haugen and pianist Joachim Carr*.
+The programme is concluded with one of Brahms' chamber music highlights: the Horn Trio in E Flat Major, with solo hornist Eirik Baardsen Haaland from Harmonien.
+The programme is interspersed with texts about time, read by actress Juni Dahr.
+You can read more about the performers and the music further down this page.

 Let yourself be embraced by the warmth of chamber music in January.
 Welcome to the season opening!